Back To Top

 To begin with, the TE-400 from Tour Edge features 12 golf clubs that are tailored towards the upper end of the bag.
 For example, there is a driver, 3 and 5-wood, 4 and 5-hybrid, as well as 6-iron to sand wedge and a putter.
 Because there are two free spaces left to complete the full 14-club line-up, players may opt to add one or two more of the best wedges to the bag but, overall, there's a lot there for your money.

-Performance-wise, the TE-400 felt solid on impact, was easy to launch and, most importantly of all, were extremely forgiving on mis-hits, something which is crucial when starting out the game of golf.
-All the clubs performed well, but the main stand-out was the driver which, for the modest price tag, certainly over-performed!
+Performance-wise, the TE-400 felt solid at impact, was easy to launch, andwas extremely forgiving on mishits which is arguably the most important feature of a beginner set that is so crucial for beginners.
+All the clubs performed well, but the driver was the real standout, offering performance that exceeded expectations for its modest price tag.

 Best bag